brantondemoss/brantondemoss.github.io/writing/kata.md

 The most well-known open source bot is [Leela Zero](https://zero.sjeng.org/home), a faithful re implementation of AlphaZero, which uses crowdsourced GPU compute to produce games of self-play and train the network.
 Leela Zero has been training since late 2017, and has produced about 20 million games of self-play as of May 2020.

 ![](leelaelo.png)
-*Leela Zero Elo rating vs. number of games of self-play[^20]<br/>Note: Self-play Elo is inflated and does not correspond to the previously shown Elo graph*
+*Leela Zero Elo rating vs. number of games of self-play[^20]<br/>Note: Self-play Elo is inflated and does not correspond to the previously shown Elo graph.*

 As Leela Zero and other bots became available to the public for review and play, Go experienced a cultural shift unlike any that had come before.
 Suddenly everyone had access to superhuman playing advice, and could get opinions on variations in study from one of the strongest players of all time.
 While AlphaZero was a breakthrough for the AI community, Leela and the open source bots like it were the real godsend for the Go community.
-Rather than just mimicking AlphaZero's moves, people could use them for in-depth review and study.
+Rather than just mimicking AlphaZero's moves, players could use these open source bots for in-depth review and study.
 World #1 Shin Jinseo reportedly brings an iPad with Leela Zero loaded up everywhere to review ideas and games.
 As AlphaZero and Leela Zero's influence on the game meta took hold, researchers at Facebook noticed that [players became stronger faster than anytime in history](https://ai.facebook.com/blog/open-sourcing-new-elf-opengo-bot-and-go-research/)!

 While a great resource to the Go community, these Zero bots still had problems: they were expensive to train, taking months or years to achieve super-human performance with "normal" amounts of compute, they were [surprisingly bad at ladders](https://github.com/leela-zero/leela-zero/issues/1482) (at first), inherited AlphaGo's tendency to make slack moves when ahead, couldn't play with variable komi, and played erratically in handicap games.